kindohm/blog2/content/blog/2024/2024-08-16.joy-boi/index.md

 blinking LEDs inside.
 I actually used it in a performance, and it immediately broke when I brought it home; that thing was very close to dying while on stage!

+There was actually a MK0 predecessor too, which was also used at a performance:

+{% image "mk0.jpg" %}

 ### Modular design with a base board